MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-Calculation-for-Customer.md

 ---
 # Transactions on TDS for Customer

-## TDS calculation and tracking of TDS Certificate Receivable
+## TDS calculation and tracking of TDS certificate receivable

 TDS can be deducted on receiving payment from customer.
 TDS can be calculated on the following documents: